Home Politics and Current Affairs Crime ED brings Rs 2,100 crore Chhattisgarh liquor scam to Noida, files FIR...

 What is the case and why it has been registered in Noida

-The case has been registered under the Prevention of Money Laundering Act (PMLA).
+The case has been registered under the Prevention of Act (PMLA).
 As per the FIR, ED had found during investigation that a Noida based company named Prizm Holography Security Films Pvt Ltd was illegally granted tender for supplying holograms to excise department.
 ED alleged the named Chhattisgarh officials connived with the firm and illegally modified the tender to allot the to the company.
 Since the company is based out of Noida, ED had the legal provisions to lodge FIR outside Chhattisgarh.

 ED has alleged that the three officers took commission of eight paise per hologram and a commitment to supply unaccounted duplicate holograms to sell illicit country liquor from state run shops.
 The fake hologram on illegal bottles duped customers and the liquor syndicate made large sum of money.
 The FIR says that the syndicate gave contract of supplying 80 crore holograms in five years at a highly inflated price to carry out sale of illicit liquor through fake holograms supplied by the same company.